gasparian/lsh-search-go/README.md

         BatchSize: 250,  // How much points to process in a single goroutine
                          // during the training phase
         Bias:      mean, // Optionally, you can use some bias vector,
-                         // to "shift" the data points before
+                         // to "center" the data points before the
-                         // hash calculation on train and search
+                         // hash calculation on train and search,
+                         // since planes are generated near the
+                         // center of coordinates.
+                         // Usually I use mean vector here.
-                         // (you can pass nil or the empty slice here) },
+                         // (you can pass nil or the empty slice) },
 	HasherConfig: lsh.HasherConfig{
         NPermutes:           10,       // Number of planes permutations to generate